Achievable logoAchievable logo

 • The variable annuity is generally suitable for the customer

-A common practice in the industry is the attempt to encourage a customer to transfer assets from other firms.
-For example, a representative at ABC Insurance Company encourages a potential client to exchange their annuity at XYZ Insurance Company for one at ABC.
-Exchanges can involve hefty surrender charges if performed during the surrender period, although taxes are typically avoided.
+A common industry practice is encouraging a customer to transfer assets from another firm.
+For example, a representative at ABC Insurance Company encourages a potential client to exchange an annuity at XYZ Insurance Company for one at ABC.
+If the exchange occurs during the surrender period, it can trigger significant surrender charges, although taxes are typically avoided.

 Sidenote